NextGeoss/ckanext-nextgeossharvest/README.md

 5. Select `Manual` from the frequency options.
 6. Run the harvester.
 It will programmatically create datasets.

+## <a name="harvesting-jrc_emis"></a>Harvesting JRC Environmental Marine Information System
+The JRC Harvesting JRC Environmental Marine Information System will visit every Dataset in the EMIS collection and then from that dataset will harvest every interesting information.

+### <a name="jrc_emis-settings"></a>NOA Groundsegment Settings
+JRC EMIS Harvester does not use any configuration currently so the configuration section be left blank.

 ## <a name="develop"></a>Developing new harvesters
 ### <a name="basicworkflow"></a>The basic harvester workflow